Fuel Filter Service

 Note: Carefully examine the condition of the fuel line.
 It can become hard and brittle over time, making it very difficult to insert the nozzle on the fuel filter into it.
 Dave found the end of the line to be cracked, so he cut it back about half an inch.
 Then he had a VERY difficult time getting the fuel filter into it.
 He had to ream it out repeatedly with the nail punch, all the while spilling gas all over the place.
 If this happens to you, replacement of the fuel line from the tank down to the filter is in your future.
 See our Fuel Tank Removal and Refurbishment Procedure for details.

 - Attach the larger end of the new filter to the line out to the fuel pump (there will be an arrow on the filter indicating the direction of flow), and secure it with a hose clamp.

 - QUICKLY remove the nail punch plugging the line from the fuel tank and attach the end of the line to the smaller end of the new fuel filter.
 Secure the line to the filter with a hose clamp.

 Note: It is important to attach the line from the fuel tank to the filter as quickly as possible, as there may be up to ten gallons of head behind this line!

 Note: Note the direction of flow carefully.
 It's easy to get the hoses mixed up and install the filter backwards.

 Fuel Filter in the Engine Compartment

-While you're here, clean the filter screen in the fuel pump (if there is one - usually only on standard Bugs), as follows -
+While you're looking at fuel filters, clean the filter screen in the fuel pump (if there is one - usually only on standard Bugs with the old style upright rectangular pumps), as follows -

 - Remove the screw or bolt on the top of the fuel pump and lift the cover off.